 . - Good morning, WIS friends!
-Here are your three things to know as you head out the door Wednesday:
+Hope you enjoyed your weekend.
+Here are your three things to know as you head out the door Monday:

 The trial begins for the third and final suspect in the 2013 murder of Kelly Hunnewell.
 Troy Stevenson is charged with murder, kidnapping, and attempted armed robbery.
 His bond was denied by

 a judge last month.
 Co-defendants Lorenzo Young and Trenton Barnes were sentenced late last year.
 Investigators say Hunnewell was shot and killed during an attempted robbery while working overnight at a Columbia bakery.